Grassfarming

 Grassfed Is Best!, feeding cattle their natural diet of grass instead

-it keeps the overall bacteria count low.
-Second, it prevents the bacteria
+keeps the overall bacteria count low.
+Second, it prevents the bacteria from

-from becoming acid resistant.
-Acid-resistant bacteria are far more likely
+becoming acid resistant.
+Acid-resistant bacteria are far more likely to survive

-to survive the acidity of our normal digestive juices and cause disease.
+the acidity of our normal digestive juices and cause disease.
+The first graph

-The first graph below illustrates the absolute numbers of E. coli
+below illustrates the absolute numbers of E. coli bacteria

-bacteria found in grassfed versus grainfed animals.
-The second graph shows
+found in grassfed versus grainfed animals.
+The second graph shows how many

-how many of the bacteria are likely to withstand our gastric juices.
-(Note:
+of the bacteria are likely to withstand our gastric juices.
+(Note: Grassfed

-Grassfed animals have so few acid-resistant bacteria that the number fails
+animals have so few acid-resistant bacteria that the number fails to register

 One of the lead researchers on the project, USDA microbiologist